Thursday, 21 April 2011

 The choir kneels and Christus factus est recited as far as ad mortem.
 A Pater noster is then said by all and the Miserere monotoned in a subdued voice.
 Other than polyphonic settings that may be sung at Tenebrae the Miserere is never sung at the other Hours of the Triduum but always chanted as above.
 During the last verse of the Miserere again a fall of a tone is made on the last syllable.
 The Hebdomadarius then montones the collect Respice, falling a tone at the last syllable of tormentum and then the conclusion is said in silence.

 The choir rises and says a Pater noster and Ave Maria on their lips.
 Terce then proceeds as Prime had done the choir Signing at Legem pone mihi.
 A fall of a tone is made at the end of the third stanza of Ps.
 118 and everything repeated as at Prime: Christus factus est, Pater noster, Miserere and collect Respice.
-The same is adopted for Sext and None.
+Sext and None follow in the same manner.

 Mass is celebrated in white vestments.
 Today two Hosts are consecrated and thus placed on the paten before Mass.
 The organ may be played to the end of the Gloria in excelsis.
 The psalm Judica me is not said as the Mass is de Tempore.
 Gloria Patri is not sung at the introit, Nos autem, or at any of the other chants.
 As the Gloria in excelsis is sung may be rung.
 There is one collect.
 The Credo is sung.
 The preface is of the Cross, the Communicantes, Hanc igitur and Qui pridie are all proper in the Canon.
 The Agnus Dei is sung as usual but the Pax is not given.